In January of 2025, a new FCC ruling is going into place that impacts both lead generators and lead buyers. Read on to get all the details.

 January 27, 2025

-Technically, new FCC ruling applies to any website that uses lead capture forms, but it affects lead generator and comparison shopping sites the most.
+Technically, new FCC ruling applies to any website that uses lead capture forms, but it affects lead generator and comparison shopping sites the most, as these are the websites that are using one-to-many consent, versus one-to-one consent.
+If only your company (and not another company) is reaching out to the leads that you generated on your website, then you are practicing one-to-one-consent.

 There are two parts to this.
 The first is "consent" and the second is "one-to-one."

 Consent: This refers to TCPA prior express written consent.
-Meaning it is documented, captured prior to reaching out to that consumer, and includes what topics your outreach will cover.
+Meaning it captured prior to reaching out to that consumer, is clear and conspicuous to the consumer that they are granting consent, and is documented (stored somewhere, electronically is fine).

-One-to-one: As long as your website forms list your company name only in the opt-in verbiage, then you are obtaining one-to-one-consent.
+One-to-one: As long as your website forms list your company name only in the opt-in verbiage, and only your company is reaching out to those leads, then you are obtaining one-to-one-consent.

 Here's what we like to recommend: